Local Loch Lomond Walks, Trails & Hikes From Balloch

 If you like going for a gentle stroll or easy walk in Loch Lomond, just head down to the loch’s edge from your lodge and take in the sights of Cameron Bay and Duck Bay Marina.

 However, if you would like something slightly more adventurous then you’re in luck as the Loch Lomond area is famous for having some of the best walking trails and routes in the UK.
-Whether you take a stroll by the loch for half an hour or embark on a hike amongst the Bens, you’re sure to find an unspoilt view.
+Whether you take a stroll through the forest following one of the local walking paths or embark on a hike amongst the Bens, you’re sure to find an unspoilt view.

 You don’t even have to be an overly experienced hillwalker to take in some of the very best views.
-We’ve listed some of the best walks and hikes near Loch Lomond below:
+We’ve listed some our favourite local walks and hikes near Loch Lomond below:

 One of the easier munros, Ben Lomond, is located in Loch Lomond with the Trossachs National Park on the eastern shore of the loch.
 It’s almost 1,000 metres in height however, it’s fairly easy to navigate and not too difficult for a novice walker.
 The fantastic views of the Loch and the park from the top definitely make this hike worthwhile.
 To begin your route, head for the Rowardennan car park.
 If you’re looking to escape for some peace and quiet though, it might not be quite what you’re after as it’s one of Scotland’s most popular hills.